Thoroughbred racing

 Thoroughbred racing is a sport and industry involving the racing of Thoroughbred horses.
 It is governed by different national bodies.
 There are two forms of the sport – flat racing and jump racing, the latter known as National Hunt racing in the UK and steeplechasing in the US.
 Jump racing can be further divided into hurdling and steeplechasing.

+According to The Guardian, the racing of Thoroughbreds has been steadily declining in popularity worldwide.
+Between 700 and 800 racehorses die in racing each year.